binaryphile/concorde/README.md

 ### A Caveat

+The recommended way to use `local_ary` and `local_hsh` (and functions that employ them) is to always pass array parameters by name.

-The one caveat introduced by the pass-by-name functionality is that when *not* passing by name, an array representation containing a single item which happens to be a variable name will be expanded instead of used literally.
+The caveat introduced by the pass-by-name functionality is that when *not* passing by name, an array which happens to contain only one item, one that is the name of a variable, it will have that item expanded when it wasn't meant to be.

-This is not a problem for hashes.
+This is not a problem for hashes, only arrays.

 Be careful to avoid this situation or you will get unexpected behavior.
-One workaround is to always pass by name.
-Another is to add an empty item to the array or a non-identifier character to the item, such as a space.
+The recommended way to avoid it is to always pass by variable name.
+If you do pass a literal, however, ensure that it is not a single-item array that is also the name of a variable.

-A future version of concorde will limit the impact of this issue.